klaudia102/WordSmith/README.md

 ## Description

-We built 'Wordsmith'  to help everyone who struggles with understanding the meaning of words or phrases.
-Connected to comprehensive dictionaries, it provides the precise meaning of any searched expression and shows how to use it effectively in a sentence.
+We built 'Wordsmith'  to help everyone who struggles with understanding the meaning of words.
+Connected to comprehensive dictionaries, it provides the precise meaning of any searched word.

 ## Installation